lunfardo314/proxima/README.md

 * **Parallelism at the distributed consensus level**.
 Assets converge to their final states in parallel.
 * **Parallelism** at the node level.
 All transactions are processed in parallel on each node.
 * **Simpler than most**, except Bitcoin.
-The above facilitates clear and relatively simple overall concept and node architecture, much simpler than most PoS systems, which are usually complex in their consensus layer and due to synchronicity requirements.
+The above facilitates clear and relatively simple overall concept and node architecture, much simpler than most PoS systems, which are usually complex in their consensus layer and due to synchronicity requirements

 ## Further information
 * The [technical whitepaper](docs/Proxima_WP.pdf) contains detailed description of the *cooperative ledger* concept